boushrabettir/Haven-Blues/README.md

   - C++

 Goals (2022-2023):
-  - Reach an understanding of C++ Game Physics
+  - Reach an understanding of C Game Physics
   - Understand how to use a 3D engine more
   - Become more proficient in the languages stated above
   - Have a complete understanding of Data Structures and Algorithms along with Databases